-As the COVID-19 situation evolves around us and as measures taken by each country varies, the timeliness of all communiques is detrimental to its usefulness to the end-users.
+As the COVID-19 situation evolves around us and as measures taken by each country vary, the timeliness of all communiques is detrimental to its usefulness to the end-users.

 2. Communicate with Your Employees

-In the early stages of the #StayHome, #StaySafe campaign and lockdowns, businesses had to effectively communicate the new way of working.
-Organization’s leaders had to take into consideration working parents, the kids voices in the background, and internet connectivity disruptions.
+In the early stages of the #StayHome, #StaySafe campaign, and lockdowns, businesses had to effectively communicate the new way of working.
+Organization leaders had to take into consideration working parents, the kids' voices in the background, and internet connectivity disruptions.
 All communiques at that time included: